 l During the contest

 u Commercial software or self-made numerical code or open source code can be used.
 Regardless of the method, reproducible supporting materials are required.
-(Commercial software includes but not limited to: Ansys, Abaqus, Comsol, Flac, PFC, Udec,3Dec, RFPA, MatDem, etc. The participating teams need to have thecorresponding copyright license.)
+(Commercial software includes but not limited to: Ansys, Abaqus, Comsol, Flac, PFC, Udec,3Dec, RFPA, MatDem, etc. The participating teams need to have the corresponding copyright license.)

-u Team members are strictly prohibited from postingor sharing content in any form during the competition.The end of the contest
+u Team members are strictly prohibited from posting or sharing content in any form during the contest.

-u The team consultant should name the final work ofthe team with "Team#Number" and submit it as an attachment to thedesignated mailbox (INCR2021@126.com) before the deadline.
+u The team consultant should name the final work of the team with "INCR # SurName1 & SurName2 & SurName3" and submit it as an attachment to the mailbox (INCR2021@126.com) before the deadline.

 u Tianjin University

-u China University of Geosciences
+u China University of Geosciences (Wuhan)

 u Nanjing University